-South Dakota will review periodic publications, such as the NOAA State Climate Summaries, as they are released to ensure that evolving risks are understood, characterized, and addressed.
-The team will also review informational tools such as the FEMA National Risk Index, the National Oceanic and Atmospheric Administration's (NOAA) Disaster Risk Mapping tools28, the Climate Mapping for Resilience and Adaptation Assessment Tool, and state-specific information provided by the United States Geological Survey (USGS).
+South Dakota will review periodic publications on a yearly basis, subject to modification once the program begins, such as the NOAA State Climate Summaries, as they are released to ensure that evolving risks are understood, characterized, and addressed.
+The team will also review informational tools such as the FEMA National Risk Index, the National Oceanic and Atmospheric Administration's (NOAA) Disaster Risk Mapping tools, the Climate Mapping for Resilience and Adaptation Assessment Tool, and state-specific information provided by the United States Geological Survey (USGS).
+The Broadband Team will also coordinate with the South Dakota Office of Emergency Management as it develops South Dakota's hazard mitigation plan for 2024.